 If you’re ready to grow your business with cross-border eCommerce, then this post is for you....

 If you’ve been wondering how to sell in Europe with Amazon, you’ve come to the right place.
-With its customer reach potential across 26 countries, new sales stream opportunities for sellers and powerful logistical services and tools, Amazon’s European marketplaces are fast becoming a popular choice for eCommerce entrepreneurs looking to scale up their business.
+With its customer reach potential across 26 countries, new sales stream opportunities for sellers, and complete logistical services and tools, Amazon’s European marketplaces are fast becoming popular for eCommerce entrepreneurs looking to scale up their business.

 The good news is that anyone can sell in one or all of Amazon’s European marketplaces.
-The bad news is that it can be quite complicated, as you will need to meet local tax requirements and provide product info and customer services in the local language, all while meeting Amazon’s performance level requirements.
+The bad news is that it can be pretty complicated.
+You must meet local tax requirements and provide product info and customer services in the local language while meeting Amazon’s performance level requirements.

 Even though it can be an elaborate process for those sellers who haven’t dealt with the bureaucracies and guidelines that selling in the EU presents, it also offers a considerable selling opportunity if you’re ready to expand to the continent with 340 million shoppers.